 The master's programme runs for a duration of two years, leading to a Master of Science (MSc) degree.
 During each year, students can earn 60 credits (ECTS) and complete the programme by accumulating a total of 120 credits.
 Credits are earned by completing courses where each course is usually between 15 and 22,5 credits.
 Some courses can also be worth 7.5 credits.
 Each semester consists of a combination of courses and design studios.

 - A course is mostly based on lectures, literature and seminars, but may also contain shorter assignments.

 - A design studio focuses on the development of a design project.
 It is normally case study based.

 Gives knowledge about the significance of the social dimension of sustainable development, focusing on urban development in suburban areas built in the 1960s and 70s in Sweden.
-Public participation of citizens is a central aspect.
+Public participation of citizens and processes of co-creation are central aspects.

 A real-life project in Sub-Saharan Africa, for students of different disciplines.
-Reality Studios are simultaneously student projects and real projects where the students act as consultants and researchers to improve the quality of daily life.
-(This studio is not offered every year).
+Reality studio is simultaneously made of student projects and real projects where the students act as consultants and researchers to improve the quality of daily life.
+(This studio is may not be offered every year).